LaxitaDetwal/Spotify_data_visualization/README.md

 - Matplotlib

 ##  Output
-All plots are saved automatically in the `visuals/` folder after running `spotify.py`.
+All plots are saved automatically in the `visuals` folder after running `spotify.py`.